BHouwens/JSViz/README.md

 ## Todo

-Too much:

-- Add support for more unusual import methods
-- Tie generic file networks to their task runners/`package.jsons`
-- Add support and detection for other flavours/languages of JS
-- Add support for virtually all task runners
+- Add support for imports from a folder higher up the project tree
+- Add metadata to nodes to surface on UI (work external deps into this)
+- (?)
+Set up special styles for files like `setup.py` and requirements